Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 Assuming you have looked at Tutorial-Part1, similar ideas can be implemented for your Python scripts.
 Always start with a main() function.

 In C, C++ C# and Java you have no choice, so get into the swing of it straight away.
-You could use any of these languages in future
+You could use any of these languages in future.
 ```python
 def main():
 	''' start here. use main() as a launch pad for other functions '''